 This chapter will summarize the existing literature on the benefits of mentoring in clinical medicine, highlight successful mentoring models and behaviors, and present a potential framework for mentoring clinician-educators and trainees in Hospital Medicine.

 Just as Mentor in the Odyssey helped the son recognize a disguised Odysseus returning from Troy, a modern day mentor can recognize previously unseen qualities in the mentee or help open doors to unnoticed opportunities.
 Surveys of faculty and health care leaders and one recent systematic review identified several potential benefits of mentoring in medicine.
 Mentoring influences career choice, including medical students' specialty selections; promotes career advancement; increases academic productivity; develops physicians' leadership skills; shapes professional ethics; fosters development of academic departments, institutions, and professional societies; and increases career satisfaction.
 Clinician-educators who receive mentoring may be more likely to stay in an academic position and view the mentoring relationship as important to academic development and promotion.
-The strongest evidence in ...
+The strongest evidence in support of mentoring has ...